 Page proofs and corrections

 Corresponding authors will receive electronic page proofs to check the copyedited and typeset article before publication.
 Portable document format (PDF) files of the typeset pages and support documents (e.g., reprint order form) will be sent to the corresponding author by e-mail.
-Complete instructions will be provided with the e-mail for downloading and printing the files and for faxing the corrected page proofs to the publisher.
-Those authors without an e-mail address will receive traditional page proofs.
+Complete instructions will be provided with the e-mail for downloading and printing the files and for e-mailing/faxing the corrected page proofs to the publisher.
 It is the author's responsibility to ensure that there are no errors in the proofs.
 Changes that have been made to conform to journal style will stand if they do not alter the authors' meaning.
 Only the most critical changes to the accuracy of the content will be made.
 Changes that are stylistic or are a reworking of previously accepted material would be disallowed.
 The publisher reserves the right to deny any changes that do not affect the accuracy of the content.
 Authors may be charged for alterations to the proofs beyond those required to correct errors or to answer queries.
-Proofs must be checked carefully and corrections faxed within 24 to 48 hours of receipt, as requested in the cover letter accompanying the page proofs.
+Proofs must be checked carefully and corrections returned within 24 to 48 hours of receipt, as requested in the cover letter accompanying the page proofs.

-All articles will be published online at http://www.stdjournal.com prior to print publication.
+All articles will be published online http://www.stdjournal.com within 1 week of acceptance.
+The version posted online is the final accepted manuscript and has not been proofed.
 These articles will be listed as "ahead of print citations" in PubMed.
 Once the article is print published, the information will be updated in PubMed.

 The journal does not provide to the author a pdf or reprint of their article.
 Authors will receive a reprint order form and a price list with the page proofs.
-Reprint requests should be faxed to the publisher with the corrected proofs, if possible.
+Reprint requests should be e-mailed/faxed to the publisher with the corrected proofs, if possible.
 Reprints are normally shipped 6 to 8 weeks after publication of the issue in which the item appears.
-Contact the Reprint Department, Lippincott Williams & Wilkins, 351 W. Camden Street, Baltimore, MD 21201-2436 with any questions.